 This provides so much power and insight as to how to help struggling readers in your classroom succeed.

 The best thing about Achor's research is that it is so easy to implement.
 Here are six simple suggestions from Achor that will help your students retrain their brains to view the world in a more positive light:

-So, take two minutes at the start of each class to have your students write down three things they are grateful for, and see how it affects their success at learning to read.
+So, before jumping into your reading curriculum, take two minutes at the start of each class to have your students write down three things they are grateful for, and see how it affects their success at learning to read.
 (I’d love to hear how it goes!)